OCA/l10n-thailand/l10n_th_withholding_tax_cert/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allow user to create Withholding Tax Certificate from any payment document that contain accounting entry on withholding tax.
+This module allow user to create Withholding Tax Certificate from any payment or journal entry document that contain accounting entry on withholding tax.

 **Table of contents**